cs-vision/cs-vision.github.io/_pages/about.md

 Hi there!
 My name is Shi Chen (Simplified Chinese: 陈实, Japanese: 陳 実).
 I am currently pursuing a master's degree in Electrical Engineering and Information Technology at [ETH Zurich](https://ethz.ch/en.html).
 Previously, I completed my Bachelor's degree at [Kyoto University](https://www.kyoto-u.ac.jp/en), where I worked on my thesis under the supervision of [Prof. Ko Nishino](https://vision.ist.i.kyoto-u.ac.jp/) and [Prof. Shohei Nobuhara](https://shohei.nobuhara.org/index.en.html).

-My research interests lie in 3D vision, particularly in 3D/4D reconstruction and SLAM.
+My research interests lie in 3D vision, particularly in 3D/4D reconstruction and visual SLAM.
 My current goal is to enable the creation of immersive, interactive, and physically plausible digital copies of the dynamic world.
 Beyond that, I am fascinated by the idea of endowing machines with [spatial intelligence](https://www.worldlabs.ai/about).

 # Education